Are beans rich in iron?

 Common foods high in iron are meat, poultry, fish, eggs, whole grains, legumes, as well as certain fruits and vegetables.

 Spinach has a good iron content as well.
 A serving provides 17% of the recommended daily intake!
-Potatoes, chocolate, and tahini are also favorite foods high in iron!
+Potatoes, dark chocolate, and tahini are also favorite foods high in iron!

 Why should we eat beans regularly?